 Advice - we help landowners and occupiers with badger problems and liaise with the police and RSPCA over cases of cruelty or other infringements of badger protection legislation.

 Monitoring - we monitor known badger setts for changes and signs of disturbance.

-For information on the recent consultations by the English & Welsh Governments in connection with their badger culling proposals please visit the following websites:
+For information on the English Government's badger cull please visit the following websites:

 THE BADGER TRUST